When you make a claim, your tax credits are usually backdated automatically by up to one month. You don’t have to do anything.

 - getting refugee status

-- qualifying for certain sickness or disability benefits, eg Disability Living Allowance or Personal Independence Payment
+- qualifying for certain sickness or disability benefits, such as Disability Living Allowance or Personal Independence Payment

 Don’t apply to backdate these claims until you’ve been given a decision on your refugee status or disability benefits.

-You should still apply for other tax credits if you already qualify for them, eg you have children.
+You should still apply for other tax credits if you already qualify for them, for example if you have children.